ericgolftourney/StoreLocatorPlus/readme.txt

 * Location search tracking and reporting, find out what your visitors are looking for.
 * Popup email form.

+== Optional Plus Pack Available ==

+The plugin has an optional plus pack available that adds advanced features to the Store Locator Plus product.
+Some of the added features include:

+* CSV Bulk Uploads - using the CSV bulk loader
+* Extended Map Settings - Control more details about how the map looks, disable the scale, the zoom, and more.
+* Extended Manage Location Features - more controls for managing locations.
+* Reporting - information on the reporting system and how it works.
+* Tag Search - how to use tag based location searches.
+* Custom Themes (Plus Pack v2.0) - easily add your own custom styles that stay in place during patches and upgrades.

+Learn More about these features at the [Store Locator Plus Support Pages](http://redmine.cybersprocket.com/projects/mc-closeststore/wiki)

 = Looking For Customized WordPress Plugins? =

 If you are looking for custom WordPress development for your own plugins, give